 The Customer IS Always Right

 Learn the fine art of agreeing with your customer even if they are technically wrong, and use teamwork to nudge them in the right direction if they’re veering off course.
-This will help to prevent a lot of customer conflicts.
+It will help to prevent a lot of customer conflicts.
 Learn which battles are worth letting go and which ones are worth working on, as well.
-If the customer says or does something that’s incorrect, ask yourself if it would really hurt you that badly to just let it go and play along with them.
+If the customer says or does something that’s incorrect, ask yourself if it would hurt you that badly just to let it go and play along with them.
 If it’s something you can’t let go, remember to use empathy and teamwork to ease them into it.
-Great customer service and conflict resolution is all about doing whatever it takes to make the customer happy.
+Excellent customer service and conflict resolution are all about doing whatever it takes to make the customer happy.